Updated 3 September 2020

 This is a complex process that will take time, money and effort.
 Depending on the facts of your specific case, reinstatement of your employer’s company may not be worth your time or money.

 We strongly recommend you seek legal advice before taking this action.
-You can apply for assistance from our Federal Self Representation Service by clicking here.
+You can apply for assistance from our Federal Self Representation Service.

 If you are successful in reinstating your employer’s company, you will still have to make a claim against the company as you normally would.